 Why We’re Aiming for a Sustainable Digital Future

-It would take a lot more than a single blog to list all the benefits digital technology brings to the world.
+It would take a lot more than a single blog post to list all the benefits digital technology brings to the world.

 One of the drawbacks the digital industry is having to confront is its environmental impact.
 Digital tech is a major consumer of energy, which also means it is now a significant contributor to CO2 and other greenhouse gas emissions.